kristalstack/fruit-store-api-docs/docs/api-reference.md

 ### Possible errors

-- `401 Unauthorized` — Authentication is required or the token is invalid.
+* `401 Unauthorized` — Authentication is required or the token is invalid.
-- `500 Internal Server Error` — An unexpected server error occurred.
+* `500 Internal Server Error` — An unexpected server error occurred.

 ---

-# Common authentication errors
+# Authentication and Authorization Errors

-Protected endpoints may return the following authentication and authorization errors:
+Protected endpoints can return the following authentication and authorization errors.

-### Missing token
+## Missing authentication token

 ```json
 {